 Our favorite lemon water hack

-The last thing I want to do first thing in the morning is make a big mess cutting and squeezing lemons.
+The last thing I want to do first thing in the morning is to make a big mess cutting and squeezing lemons.
 And what to do with the leftover half?
 Yes, you can drag out a container and save it for the next day, but that takes work.
-I’m lazy, especially before coffee, and just thinking about all of those steps makes it not seem worth the effort.
+I’m lazy, especially before my morning coffee, and just thinking about all of those steps makes it not seem worth the effort.

 Here’s the trick that has actually made warm lemon water doable for me, an average human with small children: lemon juice ice cubes!